 4. Use a reliable third-party uninstaller

-If you want to install older versions of your AMD drivers, you should consider using a reliable third-party uninstaller tool.
+If you want to install older versions of your AMD drivers, you should consider using a reliable and secure third-party uninstaller tool.

 It will permanently remove software leftovers.
 Thus, you can reinstall the older driver without being worried about residual data and files.